| Type: | Trad, 115 ft (35 m) |

 Description

-Climb the crack which widens through a variety of sizes, becoming a chimney near the top.
+Climb the obvious crack which widens through a variety of sizes and transitions into a chimney near the top.
 Belay on top and walk off down slabs on the south face.

-A good exercise of climbing different sized cracks.
+A good route with a variety of different sized cracks.
 The top wide section is not as bad as it looks and is made more secure by staying to the back of the crack.